zhou436/Bone-Screw-Constructs-eFEM/README.md

-# pullOutSimulation
+# Bone-Screw Constructs - eFEM

+## Introduction
-Welcome to the pullOutSimulation repository!
+Welcome to the "Bone-Screw Constructs - eFEM" repository!
 This code is designed for voxel-to-element mesh generation, specifically tailored for evaluating the stability of screw-bone constructs.
 We have provided several example datasets to get you started, but for more extensive datasets, please visit:

 Zhou, Y., Steiner, J. A., Affentranger, R., Persson, C., Ferguson, S. J., van Lenthe, H., & Helgason, B. (2023).
 Trabecular bone – screw interaction.
 Micro-CT models and experimental push-in results. (v1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.8405457